cal-itp/data-infra/docs/datasets_and_tables/transitdatabase.md

 # Transit Database

-The [Cal-ITP Airtable Transit Database](https://airtable.com/invite/l?inviteId=inv8dI3hjKNB0vgHy&inviteToken=340c60a044c231debc2b80d244d6b78d2eeaea6a459600d19b80751fecd2419f) stores key relationships about how transit services are organized and operated in California as well as how well they are performing.
+The Cal-ITP Airtable Transit Database stores key relationships about how transit services are organized and operated in California as well as how well they are performing.
+See Evan or Hunter to get a link and gain access.

 We have chosen to group and maintain the tables in the Database as follows: